LidiaKovac/easy-select-react/README.md

 I always struggle to use HTML5 `<select>` and packages are sometimes overcomplicated for just a simple dropdown. ``

 But...
-I am not really a fun of frameworks like Bootstrap, so I made my own! 👻
+I am not really a fan of frameworks like Bootstrap, so I made my own! 👻

 **Here is what it looks like...**